-- 9.172 Policy H1 (Sites Proposed for Residential Development) outlines the preferred sites allocated for development, which will deliver a total of 1,375 new dwellings.
+- 8.130 Policy H1 (Sites Proposed for Residential Development) outlines the preferred sites allocated for development, which will deliver a total of 1,182 new dwellings.
 Policy SS1 (Spatial Strategy for New Development) allocates the total of 2,460 dwellings over the plan period, which includes existing commitments and development built since 2021.
-This is equivalent to123 dwellings per annum.
-Policy SS1 also allocates approximately 27ha for new employment generating uses.
+This is equivalent to 123 dwellings per annum.
+Policy SS1 also allocates a minimum of 26ha for employment generating uses.
 The majority of new development will be focussed within the planned limits of development (PLDs) of Oakham and Uppingham, and on land adjacent to Stamford.
 Some development will also be permitted in the defined larger villages.
-In this respect, the spatial strategy performs well by delivering an appropriate level of growth for the county in the most sustainable locations. - 9.173 More broadly, Policy SS2 (Requirements for Planning Applications) outlines that planning applications must be supported by sufficient information and evidence to demonstrate compliance with all relevant policies included in the plan.
-Additionally, Policy SS3 (Development within Planned Limits of Development) supports proposals within the PLDs where impacts on settlement form, built heritage, character and important open space are considered acceptable.
-Policy SS4 (Infill and Rounding Off Development in Smaller Villages and Hamlets) permits small-scale infill, redevelopment and rounding off development (defined as <5 dwellings) in the small settlements which do not have a PLD.
-In this respect, the draft Local Plan supports windfall development as long as it is appropriate in terms of location and size and respects the surrounding landscape. - 9.174 Whilst the draft Local Plan does not allocate the St George's Barrack site for development, it does identify it as a 'Future Opportunity Area'.
-In light of this, Policy SS5 (St. George's Barracks Opportunity Area) provides a framework to help ensure any redevelopment of St. George's Barracks is sustainable and holistically planned and is aligned to the spatial strategy set out in the plan.
+In this respect, the spatial strategy performs well by delivering an appropriate level of growth for the county in the most sustainable locations. - 8.131 Policy SS2 (Development within Planned Limits of Development) supports proposals within the PLDs where impacts on settlement form, built heritage, character and important open space are considered acceptable.
+The policy highlights that not all development will be acceptable within the PLDs as proposals will be considered on their own merits with regard to the policies of the Local Plan and any made Neighbourhood Plans. - 8.132 Whilst the Pre-Submission Local Plan does not allocate the St George's Barrack site for development, it does identify it as a 'Future Opportunity Area'.
+In light of this, Policy SS4 (Future Opportunity Areas) provides a framework to help ensure any redevelopment of St. George's Barracks is sustainable and holistically planned and is aligned to the spatial strategy set out in the plan.
 The preparation of a masterplan, with the status of a Development Plan Document, will be required prior to a planning application being submitted.
-The policy states that redevelopment proposals are not expected to deliver more than 350-500 dwellings as part of a mixed-use development. - 9.175 Policy SS6 (Use of Military Bases and Prisons for Operational or Other Purposes) supports development required for the continued operation of military bases or prisons.
-Alongside, Policy SS7 (Re-Use of Redundant Military Bases and Prisons) outlines that any proposal for the re-use or redevelopment of redundant military bases and prisons should be planned and developed in an appropriate manner.
-Specifically, proposals must be in accordance with an agreed development brief or masterplan setting out the main requirements of the scheme. - 9.176 Policy H4 (Meeting all Housing Needs) outlines that development proposals for sites of 10 or more dwellings should provide a range of house types, sizes, and tenures to meet the general and specialist needs for housing in Rutland as identified in the latest Housing Market Assessment or other up-to-date evidence of local housing need.
+The policy states that redevelopment proposals are not expected to deliver more than 350-500 dwellings as part of a mixed-use development. - 8.133 Policy SS5 (Use of Military Bases and Other Secure Residential Establishments for Operational or Other Purposes) supports development required for the continued operation of military bases or prisons.
+Alongside, Policy SS6 (Re-Use of Redundant Military Bases and Prisons) outlines that any proposal for the re-use or redevelopment of redundant military bases and prisons should be planned and developed in a holistic and co-ordinated manner.
+Specifically, proposals must be in accordance with an agreed development brief or masterplan setting out the main requirements of the scheme. - 8.134 Policy H4 (Meeting all Housing Needs) outlines that development proposals for sites of 10 or more dwellings should provide a range of house types, sizes, and tenures to meet the general and specialist needs for housing in Rutland as identified in the latest Housing Market Assessment or other up-to-date evidence of local housing need.
 This includes specialist housing for older people, family homes, and affordable housing.
 With a focus on affordable housing, Policy H7 (Affordable Housing) outlines that all major residential developments comprising 10 or more dwellings (or with a site area of 0.5 hectares or more) will be required to make provision, onsite, for a minimum of 30% of the scheme's total capacity as affordable housing.
 In the Designated Rural Areas (all parishes outside Oakham and Uppingham), developments of between 6-9 dwellings inclusive will also be required to make affordable housing provision for 30% of the scheme's total capacity.
 These policies will therefore support the provision of a wide range of types and tenures of housing in Rutland.